amit03210/Tic-Tac-Toe/README.md

-Here’s a polished GitHub README for your Tic-Tac-Toe project, tailored to the structure and features you've built:

----

 # 🎮 Tic-Tac-Toe Game

 A dynamic, browser-based Tic-Tac-Toe game built with vanilla JavaScript, HTML, and CSS.
 Two players compete to score 3 wins first, with animated strike-throughs and customizable player names and symbols.